 This guide is for the layperson and provides a primer of relevant information and study references concerning CBD oil, with some specific context for people living in South Africa.
 For this purpose, we have kept medical and scientific jargon to a minimum and included explanations for the terms that we have used.

 What is CBD Oil?

-CBD oil is typically made from hemp, a variety of the cannabis plant that has high levels of Cannabidiol (CBD) and trace levels of Tetrahydrocannabinol (THC).
-It is usually blended with a carrier oil such as Medium Chain Triglyceride (MCT) oil, olive oil or hemp seed oil.
+CBD Oil, also known as CBD hemp oil is typically made from the hemp plant, a variety of cannabis that has high levels of Cannabidiol (CBD) and only trace levels of Tetrahydrocannabinol (THC).
+It is usually blended with a carrier oil such as Coconut oil, Medium Chain Triglyceride (MCT) oil, olive oil or hemp seed oil.
 CBD offers a vast range of healing properties, and studies show that it has significant effects on various neurological and physiological disorders.

 What are Cannabinoids?

 Cannabinoids are chemical compounds that act on cannabinoid receptors in cells that modulate the release of neurotransmitters in the brain.
 There are two types of cannabinoids: endocannabinoids which originate inside the body, and exogenous cannabinoids which arise outside of the body.
-2-AG and anandamide are the two most significant endocannabinoids, and exogenous cannabinoids include the THC and CBD found in cannabis.
+2-AG and anandamide are the two most significant endocannabinoids, while THC and CBD are examples of exogenous cannabinoids.

 The Endocannabinoid System

 The human body contains an endocannabinoid system which are cannabinoid receptors located throughout the central and peripheral nervous systems and in the brain.
 Cannabinoids interact with the body’s endocannabinoid system which responds to these chemical messengers.
 The endocannabinoid system is responsible for the psychological and physiological effects of cannabinoids.